5 Ways to Pay for a Vet When You Can't Afford It

-Your vet or office staff have probably dealt with this situation before with other pet owners.
+Your vet or office staff have probably deal with this situation before with other pet owners.
 They may be able to get you help with vet bills by creating a payment plan you can afford.
 This allows you to make monthly payments to the vet until your balance is paid off.
 Your vet office staff may also know about local assistance groups or financing companies that can help you pay the bill.

 Try Animal Welfare Groups

-There may be local nonprofit groups in your area that can help you with your hefty vet bill.
+If you want to know how to get help with vet bills, there may be local nonprofit groups in your area that can help you with your hefty vet bill.
 Petfinder has a search function that allows you to find local animal welfare groups that may be able to help you.
 If you can’t afford a vet bill or have racked up some hefty balances for petcare, try contacting a few of these local groups to see if they have funds that can be donated to your cause.

 Your friends and family may be willing to help you pay for your pet’s medical treatment but you’ll need to let them know you’re struggling.
 By setting up a crowdfunding account and posting about it on your social media accounts, you may be able to raise funds from generous friends and followers.
 There are many crowdfunding sites, but some are specifically designed to ask for assistance with vet bills, including: